Skills intelligence: the key to workforce planning

 What is a skills-based approach to workforce planning?

-Workforce planning is a systematic disciplined process for identifying and addressing gaps between current and projected workforce requirements.
 While companies in the past could count on relatively stable market conditions to predict employee needs, those comforts don’t exist today.
 Workforce planning must now account for a myriad of factors, including shifting demographics, global supply chain disruptions, accelerated technological innovations, and evolving skill needs.

 As a result, visionary organizations are taking new, dynamic approaches to workforce planning to ensure they have the skills they need.
 Unlike traditional, job-dominant approaches, skills-based workforce planning is about seeing your people for all the skills they possess—not just those that are relevant to their job title.

-At organizations that practice skills-based workforce planning, leaders take stock of the knowledge their people possess, often with help from AI-powered skills intelligence tools designed to capture these insights.
+At organizations that practice skills-based workforce planning, leaders take stock of the knowledge their people have, often with help from AI-powered skills intelligence tools designed to capture these insights.
 Skills intelligence tools bring all of an organization’s skills data into one place, giving leaders a unified view of what skills exist and where they sit that updates automatically.
 Rather than making skills and job planning a manual process, skills intelligence tools make it easier to identify transferable skills and roles so leaders can strategically restructure and redeploy with confidence.

 5 benefits of harnessing skills intelligence tools for workforce planning